Below is a list of the gear, tools, and gadgets I use on my Naturalist adventures.

 DSLR Cameras & Accessories

-The body we currently use is a d850.
+The body I currently use is a d850.
 Our botany lens is Nikkor 105mm f/2.8.
-For birding, we have two lenses, the newer beast, the AF-S Nikkor 400mm f/2.8, and our older lens is an AF-S Nikkor 200-500mm f/5.6.
-We also have a 50mm that we use occasionally, mostly for fun.
-When we want a boost we have a few Kenko extension tubes and teleconverters.
+For birding, I have used an AF-S Nikkor 400mm f/2.8, and a AF-S Nikkor 200-500mm f/5.6.
+I also have a 50mm that I use occasionally, mostly for fun.
+When I wanted a boost in the past I have a few Kenko extension tubes and teleconverters.

-We use a Joby Gorillapod 5K tripod for botany and occasionally fungi, but mostly we go handheld.
+I have used a Joby Gorillapod 5K tripod for botany and occasionally fungi, but mostly I just go handheld. . .or rock/shoe/backpack “held”

 The flash setup is a Nissin MF18 Macro Ring Flash.
-Which we often pair with a Raynox DCR-250 Super Macro Snap-op Lens.
-We have a DCR-150 but don’t use it as often.
-The 250 is always with us.
+Which I often pair with a Raynox DCR-250 Super Macro Snap-op Lens.
+I have a DCR-150 but don’t use it as often.
+The 250 is always brought along.

-I use a Cotton Carrier 288Grey CCS G3 strap that attaches to my backpack strap.
-Whereas Trevor uses a BlackRapid Sport Multi-Terrain Sling for the birding setup.
+I have used a Cotton Carrier 288Grey CCS G3 strap that attaches to my backpack strap, and a BlackRapid Sport Multi-Terrain Sling for a birding setup.

 Ruler